Matthew effect: Cumulative inequality theory

-In recent years, Ferraro and several other researchers have been testing and elaborating elements of the theory on a variety of topics to provide evidence for the theoretical framework.
-In the following information you will find some of the uses of this theory in sociological studies. '"social systems generate inequality, which is manifested over the life course via demographic and developmental processes."
+Ferraro & Shippee (2009) further developed this framework, asserting that "social systems generate inequality, which is manifested over the life course via demographic and developmental processes."

-McDonough, Worts, Booker, et al. (2015) for example studied cumulative disadvantage in the generations of health inequality among mothers in Britain and the United States.
-The study examined "if adverse circumstances early in the life course cumulate as health harming biographical patterns across working and family caregiving years."
-Also, it was examined if institutional context moderated cumulative effects of micro level processes.
+McDonough, Worts, Booker & McMunn (2015) studied cumulative disadvantage in generational health inequality among mothers in Britain and the United States.
+The study examined whether "adverse circumstances early in the life course cumulate as health-harming biographical patterns across working and family caregiving years."
+Also, it was examined whether institutional context moderated the cumulative effects of micro-level processes.
 The results showed that existing health disparities of women in midlife, during work and family rearing time, were intensified by cumulative disadvantages caused by adversities in early life.
-Thus, the accumulation of disadvantage had negative connotations for the well-being of women's occupational experiences and family life.